-Webmasters: add a free due date calculator to your website
+Webmasters: add a free pregnancy calculator to your website

-Our due date calculator estimates your pregnancy due date based on LMP, your average cycle length and your luteal phase length.
+Our calculator estimates your due date based on LMP, your average cycle length and your luteal phase length.

-The estimated due date (EDD or expected date of delivery) and estimated conception date computed by this calculator are for informational purposes only and by no means shall be used as the exact dates for these events.
+The expected date of delivery (EDD) and estimated conception date computed by this calculator are for informational purposes only and by no means shall be used as the exact dates for these events.
 For more accurate dates, please consult a doctor or your personal physician.

 Please note: only about 5% of babies are born on their actual due dates.

 Are you wondering "when am I due"?
-The basic formula to calculate your due date is very simple and it works great if your average cycle length is 28 days.
-Simply add 280 days (or 40 weeks) to the first day of your last menstrual period.
-If you know the date of conception then just add 266 days (or 38 weeks) to the conception date.
+The basic formula to calculate it is very simple and works great if your average cycle length is 28 days.
+Simply add 280 days (or 40 weeks) to the first day of your last period.
+If you know when conception happened then just add 266 days (or 38 weeks).

-However, things can get complicated if your average menstrual cycle length is not 28 days or if your luteal phase length is not 14 days.
+However, things can get complicated if your cycle length is not 28 days or if your luteal phase length is not 14 days.
+The above tool makes it easy to adjust for these sorts of shift by letting you specify your information.

-LMP definition: LMP stands for Last Menstrual Period.
-First day of LMP can be used to calculate baby's due date.
-Use the Due Date Calculator above to determine your pregnancy due date based on LMP.
+LMP stands for Last Menstrual Period.
+First day of LMP can be used to calculate a baby's EDD.

-Cycle length is the length of a woman's menstrual cycle in days.
-Most women's average cycle length is 28 days.
-This is the number of days between their menstrual periods.
+Cycle length is the length of a woman's menstrual cycle.
+Most women's average is 28 days.

-Menstruation is the normal, monthly process by which a woman’s uterus sheds its lining.
+Menstruation is the normal, monthly process by which the uterus sheds its lining.
 This lining is known as the endometrium.
 When a woman does not become pregnant, her body begins the process of discarding the unneeded endometrium through the vagina.
-Shedding the endometrium in this way allows the body to grow a new lining, which will support a baby if she becomes pregnant.
+Shedding the endometrium in this way allows the growth of a new lining, which will support a baby if she becomes pregnant.

 Girls begin menstruating between the ages of 11 and 14, according to the the Mayo Clinic website some of these conditions include:

-The most effective way to alleviate menstrual pain is to eliminate or treat the underlying cause, if applicable.
-If your physician suspects that your painful menstruation is caused by a medical condition, she may order tests to determine the cause of the problem.
+The most effective way to alleviate m pain is to eliminate or treat the underlying cause, if applicable.
+If your physician suspects that your pain is caused by a medical condition, she may order tests to determine the cause of the problem.
 These tests will reveal problems that are visible, such as endometriosis.
 These tests may include:

 Some of these methods work for some women, but not for others.
-However, there is no reason to live with painful menstrual cramps.
-Finding an effective remedy for your menstrual cramps can take time and experimentation, but most women find a method that works for them.
+However, there is no reason to live with painful cramps.
+Finding an effective remedy can take time and experimentation, but most women find a method that works for them.

 In addition to cramps, some women experience other symptoms during menstruation.
 These symptoms include bloating, fatigue, difficulty concentrating, and mood swings.
-According to the Steady Health website, up to 85% of women report one or more of these symptoms during their periods.
+According to the Steady Health website, up to 85% of women report one or more of these symptoms.

 Feeling bloated or moody up to a week before your period is normal, as long as it does not interfere with your daily life.
-However, if you feel as if your symptoms are so severe that your ability to function during your day to day activities is affected, then you may be experiencing premenstrual syndrome, or PMS, or premenstrual dysphoric disorder, or PMDD.
-PMS and PMDD tend to be at their worst when a woman is in her late 20s and early 30s.
-Then, over time, the symptoms tend to improve as the woman gets closer to menopause and her hormone levels begin to naturally decrease, according to the Mayo Clinic website.
+However, if you feel as if your symptoms are so severe that your ability to function during your day to day activities is affected, then you may be experiencing PMS or PMDD.
+PMS and PMDD tend to be at their worst in the late 20s and early 30s.
+Then, over time, the symptoms tend to improve as menopause approaches and hormone levels begin to naturally decrease, according to the Mayo Clinic website.

 There are two types of PMS.
 The first kind is characterized by irritability, mood swings, anxiety, or depression.
-Researchers believe that this kind of PMS is caused by an imbalance between the levels of estrogen and progesterone in the body.
-When there is too much estrogen in the body, feelings of anxiety often result.
-Conversely, if there is too much estrogen in the body, the woman may feel depressed.
+Researchers believe that this kind of PMS is caused by an imbalance between the levels of estrogen and progesterone.
+When there is too much estrogen, feelings of anxiety often result.
+Conversely, if there is too much estrogen, women may feel depressed.
 The second type of PMS causes sugar cravings, headaches, and fatigue.
-This type of PMS may be caused by hormones which increase a woman’s sensitivity to insulin.
+This type of PMS may be caused by hormones which increases sensitivity to insulin.

 If the symptoms are so severe that they lead to thoughts of suicide or severely impact the woman’s ability to lead her life, she may have premenstrual dysphoric disorder, or PMDD.
 The symptoms of PMDD are very similar to PMS, except they are more severe.
 According to the PubMed Health website, three to eight percent of women experience PMDD during their reproductive years.